jobayer109/My-second-brain/LinkedIn/Top Voice plan.md

 ---

 ### My own topics:
-- What is Hard reload ? why need it ? pros and cons.
+- ~~What is Hard reload ? why need it ? pros and cons.~~
+- Axios intersepters
 -